HubBox Software Development Kit (SDK) Integration

 yarn add @hubbox/single-widget-manager @hubbox/web-components

-Alternatively, if you don't use NPM/Yarn, contact HubBox Integrations for CDN URLs or minified versions.
+If you don't use NPM or Yarn, contact HubBox Integrations for CDN URLs or minified versions.

-import "@hubbox/web-components"; // Imports and registers custom elements like <hb-widget-modal>
+import "@hubbox/web-components"; // Imports and registers custom elements like <hubbox-modal>

 This approach presents HubBox pickup options directly alongside your standard home delivery rates within the shipping method selection step of your checkout.